 Every student is screened at the beginning of each school year.
 This includes height, weight, vision, hearing, blood pressure, and a check for head lice.
 Parents are notified if a follow-up is needed by your family physician or pediatrician.
 Since a child's vision or hearing can change in a short period of time, please let me know if you would like your child checked at any time during the school year.

 Childhood immunizations have prevented more illness and saved more lives than any other public health measure in history.
-The N. J. Department Of Health regulations specify that a child cannot enter school without up-to-date vaccines.
+The NJ Department Of Health regulations specify that a child cannot enter school without up-to-date vaccinations.
 If your child receives any immunizations, please let the nurse know so your child's health records can remain current.

 Physical examinations are required on all kindergarten and new students.
 Forms can be obtained in the Health Office.
-Our school physician is also available for physical examinations for students who do not have a medical home.
+Our school physician is also available for physical examinations for students who do not have a primary care physician.

 All classes in grades 1 - 3 receive health classes on a weekly basis.
-These classes include lessons on nutrition, safety (fire, car, bus, pedestrian, water), dental health, healthy habits (exercise, sleep, germs, cleanliness), body systems, basic first aid, and substance abuse (drugs, alcohol, and cigarettes).
-Second Grade Poster Project
+These classes include lessons on nutrition, safety, dental health, healthy habits, body systems, basic first aid, and substance abuse.

-Attendance - If your child will be absent or late, call the Health Office between the hours of 8 and 9:00 AM, or leave a message on the voice mail.
+If your child will be absent or late, call the Health Office between the hours of 8am and 8:50am, or leave a message on the voicemail.
 We must account for all students every day.
 If your child is absent and a call has not been received, the school will contact you.
-A note is also required when your child returns to school.
-You may also leave an e-mail message.
-When should I keep my child home from school?
+A note is required when your child returns to school.

 Medication Administration Form medication form.pdf